JetBrains/kotlin-web-site/pages/docs/reference/multiplatform.md

 As an alternative, Kotlin provides a mechanism of _expected and actual declarations_.
-With this mechanism, a common module can define _expected declarations_, and a platform module can provide _actual implementations_ of those declarations.
+With this mechanism, a common module can define _expected declarations_, and a platform module can provide _actual declarations_ corresponding to the expected ones.
 To see how this works, let's look at an example first.
 This code is part of a common module:

 ``` kotlin